 I rode horses for a while in my teens.
 First, next-door as the neighbours and their relatives a few houses away along the same road had horses.
 Next, at Stal Heihof van Abdissenbosch, run by Chris and Jeannette Haazen at the time.
 (You can see Chris and Jeannette in the three videos below.
 Ever seen a horse dance?
 If not, then you really gotta watch the first video.)

 In Britain, this is something for the elite, but not in my home country.
 I used to save up for lessons so that I could have more lessons during school holidays.
-I rode my bike to the stables, one hour each way.
+I rode my bicycle to the stables, one hour each way.
 One lesson cost what was about the equivalent of 3 pounds in those days.

 My favourite was called “Devil”.
 Does not quite have the same ring in Dutch, but yes, he was a stubborn little rascal.
 I think he even pulled me into the water once, on an outdoor ride.
 There was also one called Duebe.
 That was an armchair ride.
 Quite nice every once in a while.
 Joel also was a character.
 Tested you.
 Would unexpectedly come to a halt in a corner, refuse to budge and then wait to see how you responded to that.
 The one that always bucked was Lyndon, which meant you had to take the end of the line if you rode Lyndon.